Paul (Kip) R. Kinchington, PhD

 University of Pittsburgh School of Medicine

-Michael Yee, Lab Manager and Sr. Research Technician
+Michael Yee, MPH, Lab Manager and Sr. Research Technician

-Ben Warner, Graduate student, Program in Microbiology and Immunology
+Ben Warner, MS, Graduate Student, Program in Microbiology and Immunology

-Betty Wu, Graduate student, Program in Microbiology and Immunology
+Betty Wu, MS, Graduate Student, Program in Microbiology and Immunology

-Shenghuo Tian, PhD, Post doctoral Research Associate and specialist in Molecular Biology
+Shenghuo Tian, PhD, Research Scientist in Molecular Biology

 Our group is one of only a few in the world that study VZV and its biology.
 The goals of our research are to understanding how VZV remains quiet in a person’s nerves for so long after chickenpox (usually decades), what makes the virus awaken and how the virus causes chronic, long lasting pain after zoster.
-A huge step to studying these was our development of cultured model of human neurons, which is allowing us with an unprecedented look at what happens to VZV at the dormant ‘latency’ phase in human nerves.
-We can now assess what must happen for the virus to reactivate, and seek means to target the mechanisms and keep the virus latent.
-We use this same system to visualize virus moving along the nerves, which the virus does to reaches the skin and eye (and can be blocked).
+A huge step to studying these was our development of cultured human neurons, which allowing us to take an unprecedented look at the silent dormant state in human nerves.
+We can now assess the events that lead to virus reawakening.
+We are targeting those underlying mechanisms and keep the virus latent to zoster does not develop.
+We use this same system to visualize virus moving along the nerve axons, which virus must do to reach and infect the eye.

 A second important development is our new animal models that are allowing us to study how VZV causes pain.
-The models are enabling us to address the underlying mechanisms, and also the testing of pain alleviating strategies that do not rely on problematic opioids or similar drugs with side effects.
-Indeed, we now have a potetntial treatment strategy that could potentially allow the patient to tune their own relief by topical treatments.
-Given that zoster and the associated pain are important diseases of the elderly, and that pain is more likely to be more severe as one ages, our work could improve the quality of life of many patients that reach their twilight years.
+These are being used to test new anti-pain strategies that do not rely on problematic opioids or drugs with serious side effects.
+Indeed, we now have a potential treatment strategy that could allow the patient to tune their own relief by topical treatments.
+Our work could improve the quality of life of many patients that reach their twilight years.